sindhujabaskar/mesofield/README.md

 NOTE: This has only been tested on Windows 10/11.
 Hardware control features rely on pymmcore-plus and an installation of MicroManager with specific device drivers.

+All uncaught exceptions are logged to `logs/mesofield.log`.
+When an error occurs that isn't handled, the console will display a short message directing you to this file for the full traceback.

 ## Core Components

 ### Hardware Devices